-Consent includes conduct that a reasonable person would understand to indicate agreement to the sexual conduct at issue.
+The University of South Alabama's definition of consent includes conduct that a reasonable person would understand to indicate agreement to the sexual conduct at issue.
 Consent must be informed, freely given, and mutually understood.
 Lack of consent is a critical factor in determining whether sexual violence has occurred.

-Under Alabama State law, lack of consent - results from Forcible Compulsion, Incapacity to Consent, or in the case of sexual abuse, any circumstances in which the victim does not expressly or impliedly acquiesce in the actor's conduct.
+Under Alabama state law, lack of consent results from forcible compulsion, incapacity to consent, or in the case of sexual abuse, any circumstances in which the victim does not expressly or impliedly acquiesce in the actor's conduct.